 Alcohol and Substance Use

-Additionally, CHIP’s recently-hired, renowned health psychologists Rick Gibbons and Meg Gerrard have been conducting The Family and Community Health Study (FACHS), a longitudinal study of psychosocial factors related to the physical and mental health of African American families, for more than 15 years.
-The largest such study conducted to date in the US, FACHS began with 900 families and has followed them across 6 waves, focusing on the adolescents, who were 10 at Wave 1 (26 at W6), and their parents.
-An ongoing study, FACHS examines the impact of stressors, such as racial discrimination, environmental risk, and (low) socioeconomic status (SES), as well as buffers, such as racial socialization and racial identity, on outcomes including substance use, obesity, and disease.
+Additionally, CHIP’s health psychologists Rick Gibbons and Meg Gerrard have been conducting The Family and Community Health Study (FACHS), a longitudinal study of psychosocial factors related to the physical and mental health of African American families, for more than 15 years.
+The largest such study conducted to date in the US, FACHS began with 900 families and has followed them across 6 waves, with a special focus on the adolescents who were age 10 at Wave 1 (age 26 at Wave 6) and their parents.
+An ongoing study, FACHS examines the impact of stressors, such as racial discrimination, environmental risk, and low socioeconomic status (SES), as well as buffers, such as racial socialization and racial identity, on outcomes including substance use, obesity, and disease.
 An offshoot of the research team’s work in this area includes using experimental (lab) methods to examine the effects of discrimination and social exclusion on the willingness of young Black and White adults to engage in risky sex and drug use.